jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes There are some limitations with Rodauth's approach of using multiple database accounts and database functions for authentication.
 First, it requires that you have the ability to use multiple accounts in your database.
-This is fairly easy if you control the database.
+This is fairly easy if you control the database,

 <h1 style="font-size: 200px; position: absolute; top: 410px; left: 160px;">Limitations</h1>

 !SLIDE
-.notes However, if you are using a service like Heroku to supply the database, you may not be able to use multiple database accounts.
+.notes but if you are using a service like Heroku to supply the database, you may not be able to use multiple database accounts.

 <img src="../../file/heroku.svg" width="900" heigth="300" style="margin-top: 250px" />

 !SLIDE
 .notes Second, Rodauth only has built in support for setting up the necessary database authentication functions on PostgreSQL, MySQL, and Microsoft SQL Server .
-The approach Rodauth uses should be portable to other databases that support multiple accounts and functions that execute with the permissions of the definer instead of the permissions of the executer.
+The approach Rodauth uses should be portable to other databases that support multiple accounts and functions that execute with the privileges of the user that defined the function.

 <h1 class="white" style="font-size: 170px; position: absolute; top: 130px; left: 150px;">PostgreSQL</h1>
 <h1 style="font-size: 70px; position: absolute; top: 285px; left: 390px;">&amp;</h1>